-Michael Flynn: Former US national security adviser - BBC News
+Michael Flynn: Trump's pardoned national security adviser

 He later said neither he nor the agency "condone this briefing".

-In 2016, his appearance at a banquet held in honour of the Russian government, where Gen Flynn sat two seats away from Vladimir Putin, raised eyebrows, with his apparent warmth towards Moscow concerning some national security experts.
+In 2015, his appearance at a banquet held in Moscow, where he sat next to Russian President Vladimir Putin, raised eyebrows, with his apparent warmth towards Russia concerning some national security experts.

 More controversial yet have been his views on Islam.